jasonraimondi/url-to-png/README.md

 Allow domain specific requests by passing in an ALLOW_LIST.
 The list should be **comma separated**, **not include spaces**, and should be the **domain name only**.

+If this value is either `undefined || ""`, url-to-png will allow any domain to be rendered.

 ```
 ALLOW_LIST=jasonraimondi.com,github.com
 ```